Boilers: A Reef Break North of Taghazout

 On its best days it offers a more relaxed, less crowded experience than Hash Point.
 The wave quality is generally lower but the atmosphere more local.
 A good option when Hash Point is crowded or you simply want somewhere different.

-Where do I stay to surf Boilers?
+Where do I stay to base myself for Boilers?

-Last updated: March 2026
+Last updated: April 2026

-Back to surf guide Guide to Tamraght village
+Back to surf guide

 See also